krishheii/javascript-stack/README.md

 `reverseStack()` | No | Reverse the stack data.
 `search()` | Yes | Check whether value found in the stack.
 `cumilativeSum()` | Yes | Return the total sum of the values in a stack.
+`sortStackAsce()` | No | This function will sort the array in ascending order.
+`sortStackDesc()` | No | This function will sort the array in descending order.

+## Contributing
+If you would like to contribute to this project, take a clone from the main branch and create a new branch, make your changes, and raise a pull request to the main branch by describing the changes.
+Our team will review the changes and merge them into the main branch.

 ## License